Universal teases 'Fast & Furious 7,' Jolie film

 LAS VEGAS Cars falling from the sky in "Fast & Furious 7," clips from Angelina Jolie's directorial project "Unbroken," and the first look at erotic novel adaptation "Fifty Shades of Grey" provided a glimpse of Universal Pictures' upcoming movie slate on Tuesday.

-In the footage shown to theatre owners at the CinemaCon gathering in Las Vegas, a clip from the seventh instalment of the "Fast and Furious" action franchise featured some of the final scenes filmed by actor Paul Walker before his sudden death in a California car crash in November last year.
+In the footage shown to theater owners at the CinemaCon gathering in Las Vegas, a clip from the seventh installment of the "Fast and Furious" action franchise featured some of the final scenes filmed by actor Paul Walker before his sudden death in a California car crash in November last year.

 Walker and other co-stars including Vin Diesel are seated in cars before the cargo door of a plane opens, and the vehicles drive out and plunge toward the ground, deploying parachutes for a safe landing.